msillano/tuyaDAEMON/tuyaDAEMON/README.md

 ````
 msg.payload:{
         "deviceId":    gatewayID|deviceid,       // from subdevices => "deviceId": gatewayId
-        "deviceName":  name,                     // from tuya-smart node,
+        "deviceName":  name,                     // from tuya-smart node
         "data": {
             "t": Math.floor( Date.now() / 1000 );       // timestamp (sec), by tuya-smart node
-            "cid": deviceid;                            // only from subdevices, mandatory
+            "cid": deviceid;                            // only from subdevices
             "dps":{
-                [dp]: value                             //  atomic or string or encoded,
+                [dp]: value                             //  atomic or string or encoded
-               ...                                      //  in some cases more than one dp
+               ...                                      //  In some cases more than one dp
             }}}}
 ````

 note 05/2023: _I found an exception, a new response format (see [ISSUE#117](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/117)) by a gateway._

-**MULTIPLE:** implemented in a few devices, it acts like many SETs.
+**MULTIPLE:** Implemented in a few devices, it acts like many SETs.
 It can return:

 - all DPs in the command
 - only the modified DPs